Disney Media and Entertainment Distribution

-On October 12, 2020, DTCI was dissolved and its business segments were split into Disney International Content and Operations and Disney Media and Entertainment Distribution after Disney initiated a reorganization of its various media and entertainment divisions.
-The business currently consists of Disney's streaming services, its advertising sales division, and its linear television networks, along with broadcast, cable and international syndication.
-It is focused on the strategic monetization of titles from Disney's three content groups: Studios, General Entertainment, and ESPN & Sports.
+On October 12, 2020, former CEO Bob Chapek initiated a reorganization of Disney's media and entertainment divisions, which included a dissolution of DTCI and a split of its business segments into Disney International Content and Operations and Disney Media and Entertainment Distribution.
+Until 2023, the business segment consisted Disney's streaming services, its advertising sales division and its linear television networks, along with broadcast, cable and international syndication.
+Its focus was on strategic monetization of titles from Disney's three content groups: Studios, General Entertainment, and ESPN & Sports.

-In February 2023, returning CEO Bob Iger began to re-organize all Disney divisions as part of the company's larger reorganization.
-This will include the move of DMED's responsibilities into a new Disney Entertainment division overseeing all filmed and screen content and its networks and streaming venues, excluding ESPN and sports operations.
+On February 8, 2023, returning CEO Bob Iger began to re-organize all Disney divisions as part of the company's larger reorganization, which included the move of DMED's responsibilities into a new Disney Entertainment division overseeing all filmed and screen content and its networks and streaming venues, excluding ESPN and sports broadcasting operations.